-Pollution moves globally: Through the air, the food chain, and products
+Pollution moves globally: Through the air, the food chain, and products leukemia, and more, a development that medical experts are calling a "silent epidemic."

 Many toxic pollutants do not decay into nontoxic byproducts.
 Air particulates, heavy metals, and some pesticides can move in the air and water, and through the food and product chains globally.
-These toxins cannot be considered local phenomena because the very nature of ecosystems and the global economy spread
+These toxins cannot be considered local phenomena because the very nature of ecosystems and the global economy spread on Crisis Reporting them far and wide.
+This report highlights dozens of examples of these kind of toxins moving across borders.